allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 Our application fully works now.

-But we can improve it by putting the hard-coded URL in configuration.
-Let's do that.
+Anyway, a good application should have a configuration object to hold the application settings.
+In this guide, we will learn how to define a configuration object and how to use it in our application.

 ## Application configuration

-We have to define a configuration object that will hold the URL of the quote endpoint.
+We have to define:
+- the configuration object that will hold the URL of the quote endpoint.
+- configure TypeScript to recognize the configuration object.
+- update the code to use the configuration object.

+Let's start by defining the configuration object and the TypeScript type.

 Replace the `src/index.ts` file content with the following:

 ```ts
 import "@seqflow/components/style.css";